CBI Closes 9 Special Vyapam Courts, to Shift Cases for Better Monitoring

 It has filed final reports in 90 cases -- 84 charge sheets and six closure reports -- while the probe is underway in the remaining 64 and final reports will be filed in the coming months, they said.

-Besides the 84 charge sheets, 14 cases were taken by the agency directly for trial as the charge sheets were submitted by the local police.
+Besides, 14 cases were directly taken to trial as the charge sheets were submitted by the local police.

-In two cases, conviction has been pronounced by the special Vyapam court.
+In two cases, conviction has been pronounced by a special Vyapam court.